Edward-J-Kim/c0523-code-solutions/javascript-timers/javascript-timers-quiz-notes.md

 - What is the default time delay if you omit the `delay` parameter from `setTimeout()` or `setInterval()`?
   0
-- What do `setTimeout()` and `setInterval()` return? setTimeout(function, milliseconds ) Executes a function, after waiting a specified number of milliseconds. setInterval(function, milliseconds ) Same as setTimeout(), but repeats the execution of the function continuously.
+- What do `setTimeout()` and `setInterval()` return?
+  The setTimeout() returns a timeoutID where setInterval(function, milliseconds ) returns an interval ID which uniquely identifies the interval

 ## Notes